Scramble (slave auction)

 A scramble was a particular form of slave auction that took place during the Atlantic slave trade in the European colonies of the West Indies and the domestic slave trade of the United States.
-It was called a "scramble" because buyers would run around in an open space all at once to gather as many bondspeople as possible.
+It was called a "scramble" because buyers would run around in an open space all at once to gather as many enslaved people as possible.
 Another name for a scramble auction is "Grab and go" slave auctions.
-Slave ship captains would go to great lengths to prepare their captives and set prices for these auctions to make sure they would receive the highest amount of profits possible because it usually did not involve earlier negotiations or bidding.
+Slave ship captains would go to great lengths to prepare their captives and set prices for these auctions.